PacktPublishing/Node-Cookbook-3rd-Ed/11-Optimizing-Performance/content.md

 ### How to do it

-Let's assume that we've identified a bottleneck in our code base, and it happens to be a function called `divideByAndSum` which our flamegraph has revealed is appearing over 10% of time on the top of stack over multiple samples.
+Let's assume that we've identified a bottleneck in our code base, and it happens to be a function called `divideByAndSum`.
+A hypothetical flamegraph has revealed this function is appearing over 10% of time at stack-top over multiple samples.

 The function looks like this: